 What is #vss365?

 #vss365 is a tweet-sized writing game based on a specific daily word prompt.
 Entries must incorporate the word into a story or poem.
 The words are typically used as thematic inspiration but can be used however the writer wishes.
-The prompt is delievered by the monthly host on their Twitter account.
+The prompt is delievered by the designated host on their Twitter account.
 There are two new hosts every month, each with their own unique style and word choices.